Charles Samuel Myers: Education

 He attended the City of London School where he studied sciences.
 Of this experience he wrote:

-He attended Gonville and Caius College, Cambridge University, where he took a first in each part of the Natural Sciences tripos (1893 and 1895).
+He attended Gonville and Caius College, Cambridge, where he took a first in each part of the Natural Sciences tripos (1893 and 1895).
 He was Arnold Gerstenberg student in 1896 (this fund was set up in 1892 for the promotion of the study of Moral Philosophy and Metaphysics among students of Natural Sciences), and received the degree Doctor in Medicine from Gonville and Caius in October 1901.
 He also trained at St Bartholomew's Hospital in London.
 It was at Cambridge where he joined Freemasonry and was initiated Isaac Newton University Lodge.

 Travels and study of ethnic music

-In 1898 he joined W. H. R. Rivers and William McDougall on the Cambridge anthropological expedition organised by Alfred Cort Haddon to the Torres Straits and Sarawak.
+In 1898 he joined W. H. R. Rivers and William McDougall on the Cambridge Anthropological Expedition to Torres Straits organised by Alfred Cort Haddon to the Torres Straits and Sarawak.
 Here he studied ethnic music, carrying out research on rhythm in Borneo.
 In 1906 he contributed an appendix entitled "Traces of African Melody in Jamaica" to the book Jamaican Song and Story by Walter Jekyll.

 Early career

 Between 1901 and 1902 Myers was involved in the collection of anthropometric measurements of Egyptians.

 On his return to England he was appointed house physician at St Bartholomew's.
 In 1902 he returned to Cambridge to help Rivers teach the physiology of the special senses.

-In 1904 Myers married Edith Babette, youngest daughter of Isaac Seligman, a merchant in London; they had three daughters and two sons.
+In 1904 Myers married Edith Babette, youngest daughter of Isaac Seligman, a merchant in London; they had three daughters and two sons, including the army intelligence officer Eddie Myers.
 Myers remained in Cambridge to become, in succession, demonstrator, lecturer, and, in 1921, reader in experimental psychology.
 From 1906 to 1909 he was also professor in experimental psychology at London University.

 In 1909, when W.H.R.
 Rivers resigned a part of his Lectureship, Myers became the first lecturer at Cambridge University whose whole duty was to teach experimental psychology.
 For this he received a stipend of £50 a year.
 He held this position until 1930.

 From 1911 Myers co-edited the British Journal of Psychology with Rivers.
 In 1914 he took over as sole editor, continuing in this post until 1924.

 In 1912, Myers used his enthusiasm and ability to raise funds to establish the first English laboratory especially designed for experimental psychology at Cambridge.
 He became the laboratory's first Director and held this position until 1930.
 (The Cambridge Laboratory of Experimental Psychology).